 What does article 15(4) say?

-It is our responsibility to make it clear that – Reservation is not a discrimination against upper-caste rather it means promotion of special care, in educational and economic interests, to the weaker section of the people as mentioned under article 46 of the Constitution of India.
+It is our responsibility to make it clear that – Reservation is not discrimination against the upper-caste rather it means the promotion of special care, in educational and economic interests, to the weaker section of the people as mentioned under article 46 of the Constitution of India.

 Reservation provides a level playing field to the backward classes.
 It is intended to protect the weaker sections from any social injustice and all forms of exploitation.

 According to rule (5) supporting rule (4) of Article 15, no rule of article 15 can prevent the state from making special provisions for socially and educationally backward citizens.